 Finance Uncovered began its life in late 2012.
 We were incubated by Tax Justice Network and transitioned to become a stand-alone, independent journalism organisation during 2016.

 Our first course was held in March 2013 at City University, London.
-Since then we have delivered six flagship London trainings at City.
+Since then we have delivered eight flagship London trainings at City.

 Our trainers are experienced accountants, former law enforcement officials and renowned financial journalists.
 Our courses are programmed by experienced financial journalists, who understand the requirements of reporters and researchers.